SHEA BUTTER BENEFITS

 All Shea Butter is not the same.
 Shea Butter loses some of its healing properties as it sits on the shelf, so very old Shea Butter is not as beneficial.
 Refining techniques will vary.
 Highly processed (refined) Shea Butter will not be as effective.
 Sometimes Shea Butter is mixed with other ingredients that reduce its benefits.
 Then, there are those companies that add very little Shea Butter but prominently display “Shea Butter” on the label.
 While Shea Butter is not very expensive, you should be aware of products that claim to provide the benefits of Shea Butter and sell for very low prices.
 Many manufacturers are taking advantage of the Shea Butter buzz by adding a little Shea Butter to a very inexpensive product implying you can get the benefits of Shea Butter in their product.

 What can I tell by looking at the label?

 Ingredients on the label should be listed in the order from the ingredient that is the most to the least.
 Therefore, you should look for Shea Butter products that list Shea Butter early on the list of ingredients.
 You should know the ingredients before you buy any Shea Butter product and should buy from a reputable source.
 The more Shea Butter in a product the greater the likelihood you will receive the full benefits of Shea Butter.

 Where can I get good Shea Butter?

-You can get quality Shea Butter products from Natural Family Botanicals.
+You can get quality fresh Shea Butter products from Natural Family Botanicals.
 We carry a wide variety of products from pure, virgin African Shea Butter to Shea Butter soaps, body butters, and lip balm.